Jensen Huang claims Nvidia achieved AGI, then immediately walks back the bold statement

 Source: Mashable

-Nvidia is reportedly allocating $2 billion for token access across its engineering team, with Huang suggesting tokens could become part of compensation packages to amplify productivity 10X
+Nvidia is reportedly allocating $2 billion for token access across its engineering team, with Huang suggesting tokens could become part of formal compensation packages to amplify engineer productivity by 10X.

 Today's Top Stories